Substeps/substeps-example/README.md

 and will run against a static html included with the source and generate the report and glossary.

 Feel free to use this as a starting point to create something more appropriate for your project.

+Requires JDK 11+, Maven 3.x